Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

 \subsubsection{RMHMC}

 The RMHMC algorithm with reversibility checks is detailed in Algorithm~\ref{alg:RMHMC}.
 Let us comment on the various steps of this algorithm.
-In Step~\ref{step:hmc_1}, the momenta is fully resampled according to the marginal in momenta of the measure whose density is proportional to~$\rme^{-\beta H}$.
+In Step~\ref{step:hmc_1}, the momenta is fully resampled according to the marginal in momenta of the measure $\tilde Z \rme^{-\beta H(q,p)} \rmd q \rmd p$.
 In view of~\eqref{eq:RMHMC_hamiltonian_function}, one easily sees that it is a Gaussian probability distribution with zero mean and covariance matrix~$D(q)^{-1}$.
 In Step~\ref{step:hmc_2}, the Hamiltonian dynamics is integrated using the modified GSV flow with reversibility checks~\eqref{eq:GSV_rev}.
-We discuss below how this is done in practice using Newton's method.
 Lastly, Step~\ref{step:hmc_3} is a Metropolis--Hastings accept/reject procedure.
 Note that the sign of the momentum variable is not relevant when accepting or rejecting a proposal as the momenta are fully resampled at each iteration.

-\paragraph{Hamiltonian dynamics' integration in practice using Newton's method.} Let us make precise how the Hamiltonian dynamics are integrated using the GSV scheme~\eqref{eq:GSV} and Newton's method.
-In particular, this will highlight how we can limit the computational overhead compared to the standard HMC algorithm when the collective variable is a function of a small number of components.